forcedotcom/salesforcedx-vscode/contributing/developing.md

 ## Pre-requisites

-1. We are using Node 12.
+1. We are requiring Node 14 at a minimum.
 If you need to work with multiple versions of Node, you might consider using [nvm](https://github.com/creationix/nvm).
 1. This repository uses [Lerna](https://lernajs.io/) to manage it as a _monorepo_.
 Please install Lerna globally using `npm install --global lerna`.